placrosse/agildata-zero/README.md

 We use github issues to track the roadmap for this product.
 Some of major themes are:

 - Add query engine in the gateway to allow for increased functionality against strongly encrypted data
+- Add support for caching unencrypted index data in the gateway to support efficient range queries and sort operations
 - Improving coverage of MySQL/MariaDB SQL syntax